-St. Catharines and operated by the Friends of Morningstar Mill.
-Located at Decew Falls, the site backs onto the Bruce Trail and is a popular picnic and photo location for local residents and visitors.
+Morningstar Mill is a picturesque heritage site located at Decew Falls.
+The site backs onto the Bruce Trail, and is a popular picnic and photo location for residents and visitors.

 Planning a get-together or searching for a location for wedding photos?
 Rental permits are available for this park for those purposes.